-School Activities/Extracurriculars (F, H, R)
+School Activities/Extracurriculars

-After-school programs, extracurricular and enrichment activities, and assemblies are suspended.
-As the school year progresses the ability to organize and begin such activities will be examined.
+Most after-school programs, extracurricular and enrichment activities, and assemblies are suspended or on a limited schedule.
+As the school year progresses the ability to organize and begin such activities will be examined on a case-by-case basis.
 All CDC, DOH, and NYSED regulations and guidelines will be adhered to.